swiftxp-hub/spt-show-me-the-money-quick-sell/README.md

 ## What does it do?

-It allows you to quickly sell items from your inventory to traders or on the flea market using a configurable keyboard shortcut and the left or right mouse button.
+It allows you to quickly sell items from your inventory to traders or on the flea market using a configurable keyboard shortcut and the left, middle or right mouse button.
 By default...

 - Q + Left-mouse click => Sell to trader
 - Q + Right-mouse click => Sell on flea market